Skip to main content

 Refunds in OfficeRnD Flex help you manage changes in bookings, customer overpayments, and refundable deposits.
 Whether a meeting is canceled, a payment exceeds the invoiced amount, or a deposit needs to be returned, each case follows a structured process to ensure accurate financial tracking.

-This article explains the different types of refunds you may need to process and the appropriate steps for each scenario.
+This article explains the various types of refunds that may need to be processed and outlines the corresponding steps for each scenario.
 It also includes links to in-depth guides to help you apply the right workflow in each case.

 By the end of this article, you'll understand how to identify the correct refund workflow, issue partial or full refunds, and ensure your financial records remain accurate and compliant.